Skip to Content

 • Opdivo® + Yervoy®: Opdivo (nivolumab) has FDA approval to treat inoperable malignant pleural mesothelioma when combined with Yervoy (ipilimumab).
 In one pleural mesothelioma study, this combination improved overall survival versus chemotherapy.
 Study patients treated with the combination had a median survival of 18.1 months.

-• Keytruda®: Keytruda (pembrolizumab) is not approved specifically for mesothelioma.
-However, Keytruda is approved to treat tumors in the “tumor mutational burden-high” (TMB-H) category.
+• Keytruda®: Keytruda (pembrolizumab) is also approved for inoperable malignant pleural mesothelioma when combined with pemetrexed and platinum chemotherapy.
+Keytruda on its own is approved to treat tumors in the “tumor mutational burden-high” (TMB-H) category.
 If a patient’s mesothelioma tumor falls into this category, doctors can prescribe Keytruda as a treatment.
 In one study, the median overall survival was 18 months with Keytruda.

 Clinical trials continue to investigate immunotherapy drugs for treating mesothelioma.
 Interested patients should discuss immunotherapy with their oncologists.